 Later Loyd discarded his pants and his shirt, Mina said.

 The manhunt for Loyd led to several injuries and the death of Orange County Sheriff's Deputy 1st Class Norman Lewis

 , who died in a motorcycle crash while searching for him on the day of Clayton's death.

 Authorities have increased the reward for information leading to Loyd's arrest to $100,000.

 After the shooting of Clayton, Loyd fled in a car and fired shots at another officer, police said.
 That officer was not seriously injured.

 The suspect then abandoned the first vehicle and carjacked another one.
 He ditched that second vehicle shortly afterward and ran into an apartment complex, Mina said.

-It's unclear where he is now.
-But a "be on the lookout" alert has been sent nationwide, which is standard procedure with Florida murder suspects, said Guido, the police spokeswoman.
+It is unclear where he is now.
+But a "be on the lookout" alert has been sent nationwide, which is standard procedure with Florida murder suspects, police spokeswoman Michelle Guido said.

 Mina said Loyd would be charged with first-degree murder of a law enforcement officer and attempted murder of the officer at whom he fired.

 The Orlando Police Department has received more than 800 tips about the case, officials said Thursday.
 Police have searched more than 100 locations, Mina added.